|

 a 20 minute video of the Donner party expedition.
 At the entrance to the

-museum, don't miss a case filled animals of the Sierra salmon, trout,
+museum, don't miss the case filled with animals of the Sierra salmon, trout,

 |